Toyota C-HR Interior Layout & Technology | Top Gear

 What is it like on the inside?

-It feels snug in here, a product of the pyramid-shaped roofline and the high console.
-That's deceptive, as actual room around the driver's seat is adequate.
-It's a supportive seat too.
-But we kept shuffling around in it, because it seemed to be tipping us forward.
-Still, it's widely adjustable so we'd be confident of getting a decent position in the end.
+It feels snug inside the C-HR, a product of the pyramid-shaped roofline and the high central console.
+It’s a deceptive feeling, though, as actual room around the driver's seat is adequate.
+It's a supportive seat too; you wouldn’t feel daunted doing longer distances in here.

 Advertisement - Page continues below